 Head of Department: Miss C Evans

-The Team: Mrs L Edwards, Mrs N Everson (Assistant Principal), Mrs E Jackson, Mrs L Wiles (Assistant Principal).
+The Team: Mrs L Edwards (Progress Leader), Mrs N Everson (Assistant Principal), Mrs E Jackson (Deputy Head of Department), Mrs L Wiles (Assistant Principal).

 The aim of the Geography Department is to stimulate an interest and sense of wonder about places.
 We want our students to be able to make sense of the complex and dynamic world they live in.
 The study of Geography helps to explain where places are, how landscapes are formed, how people interact with the environment and also, how economies, societies and environments are interconnected.
 They will explore issues at a variety of scales, from local to global and will consider impacts in both the short and long term future.